vitelabs/go-vite/docs/api/rpc/subscribe_v2.md

 ```
 :::

-## subscribe_createAccountBlockSubscription
+### newAccountBlock
 Start listening for new account blocks.
-New blocks will be returned in callback
+Newly generated account blocks will be returned in callback

 - **Parameters**:
   null